eoinlarkin/trax/README.md

 ### Wireframes

-Prior to developing the webiste, I iterated on the design using wireframes.
+Prior to developing the website, I iterated on the design using wireframes.
 The wireframes developed were as follows:

 - **Home**
   - <details>